moranje/alfred-workflow-todoist/README.md

 **Observe**, this method will have to be repeated whenever the workflow is updated.

+### Debug

+If the workflow doesn't work as expected, perform the following to get a clue about the issue:

+1. Navigate to the workflow in *Alfred Preferences* -> *Workflows*-tab
+2. Enable *Debug mode* (button in the top-right corner of the screen)
+3. Watch for messages in the bottom log-pane when using the workflow.

+If the error messages outputs node errors, either make sure you have the appropriate node version or follow the steps [above](#Non---standard-node-installation) to enable the workflow with a non-standard node installation.

 ## Configuration

 | Name                   | Notation                                                                                          | Explanation                                                                                                                               |